 Moreover, I am constantly adding more training to my resume, as I believe that each client is different, and therefore should be given the most recently updated and uniquely designed health plan to restore their health.

-At the core of the HOLISCOPE philosophy is the aim to care for the whole person by the way of natural and wholly healthy means.
-This is done by providing a thorough health assessment and subsequent individual nutrition and lifestyle intervention planning, in order to restore optimal health.
+At the core of the HOLISCOPE philosophy is the aim to care for the whole person - and thereby the whole family unit - by the way of natural and wholly healthy means.
+This is done by providing a thorough health assessment and subsequent nutrition and lifestyle intervention planning, in order to restore optimal health.

 The name HOLISCOPE refers to the idea of a holi(stic) — scope, which covers both an understanding of examining the whole body as an interlinked system, as well as recognizing our inherent ability to regenerate a well-functioning body-mind-spirit in the living world as a whole.
 In other words, we have the scope to become whole.

-I attend seminars and conferences on a regular basis at the following organizations that I am a professional member of, to keep abreast with the newest scientific information available in my health fields, in order to offer my clients the best service available:
+I attend seminars and conferences on a regular basis at the following organizations that I am a professional member of, to keep abreast with the newest scientific information available in my health fields, in order to offer my clients the best service available.
+Yet, still I hope you will safe and comfortable talking with a person, "just like you", who has the personal and empathic experience to back up the science and research.

 1. (Philosophy) of or relating to a doctrine or principle of holism.